-Our BA (Hons) Product and Furniture design course focuses on the design and development of creative, contemporary and innovative products and furniture, considering user centred design, social context and commercial understanding.
-You will be encouraged to explore materials, techniques and processes in relation to scales of manufacture, from one-off bespoke design to design for standardised mass production.
-This course is the ideal choice if you're interested in a career as a designer, maker, and developer of products and furniture.
+Our Product and Furniture Design course focuses on the design and development of creative, contemporary and innovative products and furniture, considering user centred design, social context and commercial understanding.
+Throughout your degree, you will be encouraged to explore materials, techniques and processes in relation to scales of manufacture, from one-off bespoke design to design for standardised mass production.

 You will learn a range of research and design methods alongside continual practical skills development.
 Live student projects take place throughout the course to enhance your employability, communication skills and professional practice.